-He hauls a handkerchief from his pocket, blankets the rotting stump beside him, and examines each item before laying it down.
+He hauls a handkerchief from his pocket, blankets the rotting stump, examines each item before laying it down.
 Too much, now, to see everything at once.
 To have it all exposed, recklessly, where a gust could arrive without warning, pilfer a piece of his perfect puzzle, carry it off to someone who might destroy it.
 Hands shaking, he scoops them up, clutches them to his chest.
 Imagines, for a moment, they hear his blood moving through his veins.

 Time folds, an hour dissolves, and the boy wonders if he might be missed.
 If the man might question his absence.
 He places the items in the jar, seals it.
 One last glimpse, his eyes, wide open, pressed to the heavy glass.

 But there is nothing.
 Nothing, yet.
-And he coils his excitement and guilt, like a greasy spring, presses it down, locks the trapdoor inside his mind.
-He stuffs his feet into his sneakers, stiff fabric heel flattened, and for a good distance he walks backwards through the woods.
+And he coils his excitement and guilt, like a greasy spring, presses it down, locks the trap door inside his mind.
+He stuffs his feet into his sneakers, stiff fabric heel flattened, and for a good distance, he walks backwards through the woods.
 Gazing at the spot where his secret is guarded.
 And he tells himself, as he watches the rippling water, that no one will ever know.
-No one will ever find it.
+No one will ever find them.
 No one will ever get hurt.
 Then he turns, runs towards home.
 Towards the farm.
 Towards his life with the man.

 As soon as the cloud of mud settles to the bottom, the tadpoles push through the water, and tap the glass.
 They are children still, barely limbs to stand on.
 Eyes like black beads, they see what’s inside the pickle jar, and don’t know to look away.